Indian cyber security agency says no reports of ransomware attack on country

-NEW DELHI (Reuters) - India's cyber security agency has yet to receive any reports of a latest ransomware attack hitting computers there, its boss told Reuters on Tuesday, after a Swiss government agency identified India as one of the main victims.
+NEW DELHI, June 27 (Reuters) - India's cyber security agency has yet to receive any reports of a latest ransomware attack hitting computers there, its boss told Reuters on Tuesday, after a Swiss government agency identified India as one of the main victims.

 Sanjay Bahl of the New Delhi-based Computer Emergency Response Team said he was monitoring the situation.